mmontone/peggy-input/README.md

 - `errorMsgFormatter`.
 Function.
 Optional.
 A function that takes a PeggyInput instance and a Peggy SyntaxError and should return a string used a error message.
 - `validateWhenBlank`: Boolean.
 Optional.
 Default is true iff the input is required.
 Whether to validate the input and show an error when the input is blank.

+### Completion candidates sources

+- An array of strings.
+- A string with an url from where to `fetch` the candidates.
+This behaviour is also controlled by other options:
+    * `preload`: Boolean.
+Default is false.
+If true, then candidates are fetched immediatly after the PeggyInput instance is initialized.
+    * `filter` : Boolean.
+Default is true.
+If false, then the filtering of candidates is assumed to be done server side.
+    * `cache`: Boolean.
+Default is false.
+If true, then fetch requests are cached.
+- A function.
+Takes current entered prefix string and a PeggyInstance, and should return a Promise with a list of strings filtered by the prefix.

 ### API

 - `isValid`: Returns `true` iff the current input value is a valid expression according to the provided grammar.